Best Small Business Accounting Software in 2023

 See how the tiers differ through our comparison of QuickBooks Online plans.

-QuickBooks Online is our best small business accounting program because it is widely used by business owners and accountants.
+QuickBooks Online is our best small business accounting software because it is widely used by business owners and accountants, making it extremely easy to find help.
 It has a strong feature set, including the ability to create classes and locations for tracking income and expenses.
+This is particularly beneficial for businesses that operate in multiple departments or physical locations.

-It’s a versatile program that you can customize to specific industries, such as churches, restaurants, and nonprofits.
-It is also easy to use and allows you to share data and files effortlessly with employees, certified public accountants (CPAs), and tax professionals.
+The program is versatile, so you can customize it to specific industries, such as churches, restaurants, and nonprofits.
+It is also easy to use and allows you to share data and files effortlessly with employees, CPAs, and tax professionals.
+Since QuickBooks for Mac has been discontinued, QuickBooks Online is our choice for the best accounting software for Mac.

-Also, QuickBooks Online offers many self-help guides to help new users get the most out of QuickBooks.
-If you need additional training resources, you can check out our free QuickBooks Online training courses.
+The good thing is that QuickBooks Online offers many self-help guides to help new users get the most out of QuickBooks.
+If you need additional training resources, you can check out our free QuickBooks Online tutorials.

-Wave: Best Free Solution for Tracking Income & Expenses
+Wave: Best Free for Invoices & Tracking Expenses

 Pros